citahub/cita-sdk-swift/README.md

 ### System Requirements

-To build AppChainSwift, you'll need:
+To build AppChain, you'll need:

 * Swift 4.2 and later
 * Xcode 10 and later
 * [CocoaPods](https://cocoapods.org)

-AppChainSwift supports iOS 10 and newer versions.
+AppChain supports iOS 10 and newer versions.

 ### Installation

-To integrate AppChainSwift into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate AppChain into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'